Olivia '24

 Why do you think giving is important?

-It’s important because there in no equivalent act to giving.
+It’s important because there is no equivalent act to giving.
 When you give to a program or a group of people you believe in, you’re putting yourself under an umbrella of trust, and those same people you give to are able to believe in themselves as a result.

 What does it mean to you to be Forever Orange?

 It means always having in mind the place that gave you so much during such developmental years of your life.
-It means pride, ownership, and support to the community that brought you opportunity, relationships, and a whole lot of fun.
+It means pride, ownership and support to the community that brought you opportunity, relationships and a whole lot of fun.

 Return Home Give Now